 - How are we doing?
 From a data perspective, and from the customer’s perspective, how are we doing?

 - What should we do?
 Where should we spend our limited budgets and resources for improvement?

 - Why should we do it?
 Can we quantify what impact these issues are having, or will have on our business before we invest in the improvement efforts?

-An effective data driven user experience program should be able to help you answer these three questions.
+- An effective data-drive user experience program should be able to help you answer these three questions.